eclipse-kanto/update-manager/docs/desired-state-feedback-specification.md

 ### Desired State Feedback Representation
 The cloud backend (or OTA update system) needs to keep track of the update progress on both individual level as well as on campaign (or fleet) level.
-To achieve this purpose, the Update Manager introduces the Desire State Feedback as a common, structured and straightforward way for notifying the backend about the progress and status of the update.
+To achieve this purpose, the Update Manager introduces the Desired State Feedback as a common, structured and straightforward way for notifying the backend about the progress and status of the update.

 The feedback is comprised by overall information for the current status of the ongoing update process, information for the status for each of the identified components and optional unstructured message.
 This message is meant to support projects with the need to transfer custom data such as a human readable progress information or internally used status codes.
 Optionally, the feedback can be defined at baseline level by specifying additional information for the baseline the feedback is associated with.
 If not present, the feedback is considered to be related at domain level.